GDPR and dentistry

 The principles that you have to comply with are more-or-less the same.
 There are a few slight differences, but they do not make any difference to the care that you need to take to ensure that personal data remains confidential.

-The law applies to all personal data that you holding, including staff and associates as well as patients.
+The law applies to all personal data that you hold, including staff and associates as well as patients.
 You can only use the information in the records that you take in certain specific circumstances – these do cover all the legitimate uses that you would have for patient records and staff records but you need to be clear about these.

 Known as your lawful basis for processing data you will need to identify a reason (or reasons) for your general record keeping and a special reason for handling sensitive data, which would be the clinical records that you take.